drduh/YubiKey-Guide/README.md

 Admin PIN  | `12345678`    | reset PIN, change Reset Code, add keys and owner information Reset Code | None          | reset PIN ([more information](https://forum.yubico.com/viewtopicd01c.html?p=9055#p9055))

+*PIN* values must be at least 6 characters. *Admin PIN* values must be at least 8 characters.

-Values are valid up to 127 ASCII characters and must be at least 6 (*PIN*) or 8 (*Admin PIN*, *Reset Code*) characters.
-See the GnuPG documentation on [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for details.
+A maximum of 127 ASCII characters are allowed.
+See the GnuPG documentation on [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for more information.

 To update PINs: